FreShq99/frenkishqepa.com/_posts/2021-05-13-moving-fast-and-breaking-records.md

 categories: ["IEEE Student Branch of Brescia"]
 ---

-IEEE Student Branch di Brescia vi presenta "Moving Fast and Breaking Records", un webinair tenuto da membri del Team EPFLoop.
+IEEE Student Branch of Brescia presents "Moving Fast and Breaking Records," a webinair hosted by members of the EPFLoop Team.
 <br/>

-Siamo lieti di presentarvi i nostri speakers dell'EPFLoop Hyperloop Team:
+We are pleased to introduce our speakers from the EPFLoop Hyperloop Team:
 - Lorenzo Benedetti, Former Team Lead
 - Simone Rametti, Former Avionics Lead
 - Nicolò Riva, Former Aerodynamic Lead